Our Anne McLaren and Nottingham Research Fellowship schemes produce the next generation of outstanding research leaders.

 How to apply

-- Register your interest in applying using the faculty/school links detailed below.
-You will need to complete a short application and submit your CV and a brief research proposal using the links provided
+- Register your interest in applying using the school/faculty links detailed below, which require you to complete a short application form and submit your CV and a brief research proposal using the links provided.

 - Some schools/faculties have identified strategic areas in which they would particularly welcome applications.
 Please read the school information carefully before discussing your research proposal further.

-- The cut-off date for registering interest is 5pm, Friday 12 October 2018.
+- The cut-off date for registering interest via the online form is 5pm, Friday 12 October 2018.

 - Following shortlisting at school and faculty level, short listed candidates will be invited to submit a full application.
 The deadline for full applications to be submitted to email@example.com will be 18 December 2018.